LucianoBatista/deep-learning/reviews.md

 The core building block of neural networks is the layer.
 You can think of a layer as a filter for data: some data goes in, and it comes out in a more useful form.

-Layers extract representations out of the data fed into them, hopefully, representations that are more meaningful for the problema at hand.
+Layers extract representations out of the data fed into them, hopefully, representations that are more meaningful for the problem at hand.

 Dense layers = fully connected.